Different Plans for Indian Independence are explained in this article.

 - Both the League and the Congress were given the right to nominate 5 members to the Viceroy’s interim council.
 The Congress nominated Zakir Hussain as one of the members to which the League objected saying only it represented Indian Muslims and no other party.
 The Muslim League did not take part in it.

-- The Congress leaders entered the viceroy’s interim council and thus Nehru headed the interim government.
-The new government began the task of framing a constitution for the country.
+- The new government began the task of framing a constitution for the country.

 - Congress-led governments were formed in most provinces including the NWFP.
 In Bengal and Sind, the League formed the governments.